How do I find the right visa to travel to Australia?

-Do I have to enter Australia on an Australian passport?
+Do Australian citizens have to enter Australia on an Australian passport?

-Can I travel on a passport in which the name is different from my ticket?
+Can I travel on a passport with a different name to my airline ticket?

 You should contact your airline to see if they will carry you.
 If so, you should then contact the immigration department of all countries to which you are travelling (except Australia) to ensure you will be able to fulfil their immigration/customs requirements.